-This is in Spanish, but you really don't have to speak the language to get what he's communicating.
+This is in Spanish, but you really don't have to speak the language to get what he's saying.
 This is a brilliant parody of the way in which the digital age often attempts to improve things that truly do not need improving.
-It could also be seen as a way in which marketing stresses the new, though the new isn't always necessarily better.
+It could also be seen as a way in which marketing stresses the NEW, though the new isn't always necessarily better.

 In case you couldn't tell, I'm not a huge fan of Kindle or any other digital reading devices.
-Sure, it eliminates the shelf space ordinarily taken up by books - much the way that iTunes did for CD racks - but how can you replace the organic splendor of holding un libro?
+Sure, it eliminates the shelf space ordinarily taken up by books, but how can you replace the organic splendor of holding un libro?

 What made me want to become a writer in the first place was seeing my father read books.
 I was only four years old, yet still intrigued by what could possibly hold his attention that much.
-I would eventually look the books over myself.
-Inside, I encountered all of these words, just pages and pages of them.
+I would eventually look the books over myself, and inside I found all of these words, just pages and pages of them.
 How could anyone comprehend so many?
 I remember taking our dictionary and pretending to read it as a fiction novel since I didn't actually know how to read yet.
-There was still a story there in those pages, I just had to provide them myself, making it up as I went along.
+There was still a story there, I simply had to provide them myself, making the story up as I went along.
 I only knew that I was doing what Dad did.
 Or appearing to anyway.
 Nothing else mattered.

-Soon I came to adore the smell of a new book, that crisp scent of cut paper, the physical weight of all those thoughts, the cover illustration which offered a window onto the images contained therein.
+I came to adore the smell of a new book, that crisp scent of cut paper, the physical weight of all those thoughts, and the carefully market-designed cover illustration, which 75% influenced my purchase (Let's face it.)

-Besides, how can you loan someone a book if the only copy of have of it is in your Kindle?
-Loan them your Kindle and you could be loaning them over 300 books.
-Also, the other day my friend sat down to finish reading a Kindle book.
+The other day my friend sat down to finish reading a Kindle book.
 She'd been thinking about it all through work that day and couldn't wait.
-One problem she discovered when she got home though: The batteries were dead.
+However, one problem she discovered when she got home: The batteries were dead.